jackyzha0/jackyzha0.github.io/content/thoughts/virtual-worlds.md

 ### Crypto
 Still needs to be converted to fiat?
 Can we have a fully crypto economy?

+## Physical Touch
+> "One concern, though, is that some social skills may not develop as effectively when so many interactions exist online.
+We learn how we are and aren’t supposed to act by observing others and then having opportunities to act out our observations ourselves."

+"On the internet, you can pull the plug and walk away.
+There’s no forcing mechanism that makes us have to learn" -> how do we keep people digitally [accountable](thoughts/accountability.md)?

+[Dunbar](https://www.newyorker.com/science/maria-konnikova/social-media-affect-math-dunbar-number-friendships) and his colleagues demonstrated that very light touch triggers a cascade of endorphins that, in turn, are important for creating personal relationships.
+Can this be replicated virtually?

 # Descartes
 ## First Meditation → skeptical doubts
 -   descartes wants to find a foundation of knowledge that will still stand strong even after doubting the most basic facts about the world